UnumID/demo-issuer-server/README.md

 > Issuer server for the Acme family of demos

+Information about the Unum ID demo ecosystem can be found in our [documentation](https://docs.unum.id/#demos).

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.